 His broad lending experience covers complex construction, term and mezzanine loans, syndications and purchases of co-lending interests, and loan participations relating to assets located throughout the United States.

 Bill's work in leasing involves office, retail and industrial properties and includes triple net and ground leases, subleases, amendments and brokerage agreements.

-Bill frequently advises investors, owners and developers on the acquisition and sale of properties and the negotiation of design and construction contracts for development of commercial property, structuring equity and preferred equity investments, and negotiation of joint ventures.
+Bill frequently advises investors, owners and developers on the acquisition, development and sale of properties, structuring of equity and preferred equity investments, and negotiation of joint ventures.

-His clients include institutional owners of large office buildings, domestic and foreign banks, privately held investment companies and lenders, individual developers and investors, and not-for-profit organizations.
+His clients include institutional owners of large office buildings, lenders, privately held investment companies, individual developers and investors and not-for-profit organizations.
 He represents several European-based clients in real estate and financing matters and is particularly attuned to their distinctive requirements for U.S.-based transactions.

 This year, 28 lawyers from Tarter Krinsky & Drogin have been named to the 2017 New York Super Lawyers and Rising Stars lists as top lawyers in the state.
 The annual Super Lawyers list recognizes the top five percent of lawyers in New York for their professional achievements.
 Attorneys are selected through a process that includes independent research, peer nominations and peer evaluations.

 Four Tarter Krinsky & Drogin attorneys were ranked on the Rising Stars list, which recognizes the top 2.5 percent of lawyers who either are under the age of 40 or have been in practice for 10 years or less.